sandsoftime11/Sandeep-Mukhopadhyay/README.md

 ![](/images/Sandeep Mukhopadhyay.jpg)
 # About me
 I am a lawyer qualified to practice in the jurisdiction of India.
 I have been practicing since 2017 in the areas of corporate commercial law, civil law, criminal law and insolvency law.
 Throughout my years of studying and practicing law, I have developed the ability to tackle issues from multiple lenses to develop an effective solution.
-Particularly in corporate commercial law, I’ve worked to deliver high quality analyses for complex legal issues by looking at business, labor, market and other related angles.
+I believe it is the same thought process that is used in data analysis.
+Looking at data from different angles and coming up with the best possible solutions.

 My introduction to the world of data analytics for business was rather accidental.
 In 2018, a friend of mine had proposed a business idea to me.
 We set out to create a website for automated contract drafting.
 For preparation, I started to learn about tools that would help me build and market my business.
 This led me into data analytics.
 And after investigating this space a little more, I was convinced that I wanted to pursue a formal education in it.
 This led me to pursue the **MS in Business Analytics and Information Management** at **Purdue University**.